uberpixel/Documentation/docs/rendering/rnmaterial.rst

 	.. function:: void SetDepthTest(bool enabled)

 		Sets wether the material should render with depth testing enabled or not.
+If this is disabled, depth writing will also not work!
+If you need depth writing, set the depth test mode to ALWAYS instead.

 	.. function:: void SetDepthWrite(bool enabled)